 Many times planned gifts are funded with the assets someone owns rather than from income they receive.
 Assets are things like shares of stock or a piece of real estate.

-A charitable gift annuity is a terrific way to help provide for your own well-being, while also supporting our religious community.
+A charitable gift annuity is a terrific way to help provide for your well-being while also supporting our religious community.